Content Items

 This column displays topic titles as well as folders.
 We call this "topic title" because this is not necessarily the same as the content item's actual h1 title in the content editor.

-When you on a title, you will be sent to its content editor.
-There, you can edit its content if you have permission or if you are the assigned user to its current workflow status.
+When you click on a title, you will be sent to the text editor.
+There, you can edit its content if you have the right permissions or if you are the assigned user to its current workflow status.
+Learn more about the text editor here.

 Status Column